nanakoohashi/Customer-churn/Plan.md

     2. Reduction of cases (records) - data sampling.
     3. Discretization of values.
 - **Data sampling**: records
+  - Data sampling serves four purposes:
+    1. It can reduce the number of data cases submitted to the modeling algorithm
+      - In many cases, you can build a relatively predictive model on 10%–20% of the data cases.
+After that level, the addition of more cases has sharply diminishing returns.
+In some cases, like retail market basket analysis, you need all the cases (purchases) available.
+But usually, only a relatively small sample of data is necessary.
+This kind of sampling is called simple random sampling.
+The theory underlying this method is that each sample case selected has an equal chance of being selected as does any other case.
 - **Dimensionality reduction**: variables
 - **Data discretization**: values
 - **Data derivation**: create new variables